 Creating a Color Variable from the Inspector

-Select any layer and click on the color well for any of its style properties in the Inspector.
+Select any layer and click on the color well in the Inspector.
 Select the solid color you want to use, then click on Create Color Variable.
 Give it a name and click on Create or press ↵ to save.
-You can also use the eyedropper tool to create Color Variables from your display, inside or outside of the Mac app.
+You can also use the eyedropper tool

 Creating a Color Variable from the Components View

-Switch to Components View , click on the Colors tab in the toolbar and then click on or Create Color Variable button.
+.
 Pick the color you want using the Inspector and give your Color Variable a name.
-Click anywhere in the Previews Grid to save.
+Press Enter or click anywhere in the Previews Grid to save.

 Organizing Color Variables